lumafepe/lumafepe/README.md

 ## Hi there 👋

 My name is Luís.
 I took up programming when I was 13, when I started learning Lua.
-In highschool I ventured into Python and some competitive programing participating in TECLA 2020 finishing in 6th place.
+In high school I ventured into Python and some competitive programming participating in TECLA 2020 finishing in 6th place.

-After high school I started studying Software Engineering in University of Minho.
-I also became a colaborator for [CeSIUM](cesium.di.uminho.pt) using PHP,Laravel,Elixir and Phoenix, Currently I'm the Secretary of the fiscal council for the second time.
+After high school, I started studying Software Engineering in University of Minho.
+I also became a collaborator for [CeSIUM](cesium.di.uminho.pt) using PHP, Laravel, Elixir and Phoenix, Currently I'm the Secretary of the fiscal council for the second time.

 I also continued to participate in competitive programming, achieving 3rd place (silver medalist) 2 times in MIUP and being in the top 60 of [SWERC](https://swerc.eu/) 2 times.

-I am currently a researcher at HASLab/INESC TEC as well doing research on SDN and Distributed Systems.
+Furthermore, I am currently a researcher at HASLab/INESC TEC as well, doing research on SDN and Distributed Systems.

-Alghout the language I use the most is Python, I also know haskell,C,C++,Java,JavaSript,TypeSript,Elixir and P4.
+Although the language I use the most is Python, I also know Haskell, C, C++, Java, JavaScript, Typescript, Elixir and P4.

 If you want to contact me, feel free to send me an [e-mail](mailto:lumafepe@gmail.com) !